opnsense/docs/source/development/backend/legacy.rst

-                             (things like ssh and the webconfigurator use this spot) bootup                       Bootup, normal legacy service configuration, when not using the :code:`rc(8)` system (for example: unbound, ntpd) newwanip (deprecated)        Triggered after configuration of a dynamic interface address, expects a maximum of two positional parameters (:code:`$verbose` and :code:`$interface`).
-This event is deprecated and scheduled for removal. newwanip_map                 Triggered after configuration of a dynamic interface address, expects a maximum of three positional parameters (:code:`$verbose` and :code:`$interfaces` and :code:`$family`). :code:`$interfaces` is a CSV list of all relevant interfaces that require reloading.  $:code:`family` i the address family type that triggered the event, either :code:`inet` for IPv4 or :code:`inet6` for IPv6. vpn                          Triggered in multiple places that require a reload of the VPN based subsystems, expects a maximum of two positional parameters (:code:`$verbose` and :code:`$interface`).
+                             (things like ssh and the webconfigurator use this spot) bootup                       Bootup, normal legacy service configuration, when not using the :code:`rc(8)` system (for example: unbound, ntpd) newwanip                     Triggered after configuration of a dynamic interface address, expects a maximum of three positional parameters (:code:`$verbose` and :code:`$interfaces` and :code:`$family`). :code:`$interfaces` is an array all relevant interfaces that require reloading or null for all.  $:code:`family` is the address family type that triggered the event, either :code:`inet` for IPv4 or :code:`inet6` for IPv6. vpn                          Triggered in multiple places that require a reload of the VPN based subsystems, expects a maximum of two parameters (:code:`$verbose` and :code:`$interfaces`). :code:`$interfaces` is an array of all relevant interfaces that require reloading or null for all.
 ===========================  =================================================================================